ansible/ansible/docs/docsite/rst/playbook_guide/playbooks_python_version.rst

 ================

 In Python2, the :meth:`dict.keys`, :meth:`dict.values`, and :meth:`dict.items`
 methods return a list.
-Jinja2 returns that to Ansible via a string representation that Ansible can turn back into a list.
+Jinja2 returns that to Ansible using a string representation that Ansible can turn back into a list.

 In Python3, those methods return a :ref:`dictionary view <python3:dict-views>` object.
 The